 It’s all about preservation when it comes to analog media, folks.
 We know that nothing lasts forever, but so many people have collections of photographs, tapes, and films just wasting away in their basements or attics.

 Before they know it, those pieces of precious, recorded memories will be distorted, damaged, or worse, completely destroyed by poor storage conditions and time.One format of analog media that people may forget about is the cassette tape.
 Those little guys we used to tote around everywhere and play in our cars and Walkmans won’t last forever, either, and they’re just as susceptible to damage as other old forms of media.

-The good news is there’s a lot you can do to preserve your analog media so that it lasts much longer, including your cassette tapes.
+The good news is there’s a lot you can do to preserve your analog media so that it lasts much longer, including digitizing your cassette tapes yourself.
 Below we have listed the best ways to ensure your cassette tapes last as long as possible.
 Here’s what we’ve got:

 - Before storing your cassette tapes, fast-forward and rewind each tape to keep them from sticking.
 Take them out every so often to do this to encourage their preservation.

 - Keep your cassettes stored in acid-free containers.
 Going acid-free will ensure that your cassette tapes are not subjected to unnecessary chemicals in storage.

 - Store your cassette tapes in an environment where the temperature is less than 70 degrees Fahrenheit and the relative humidity is around 20-40 percent.
 When exposed to extreme temperatures and high humidity, tapes can become sticky, grow mold, or get distorted.
 Keeping them safe in proper storage conditions is key to having them last longer.

 - Avoid storing your cassette tape in basements, attics, or areas with direct sunlight or fluorescent light exposure.